 The ability to locate, identify and deal appropriately with bugs is something that most in-house teams simply cannot cope with.
 The sheer man-hours involved in testing every operating system, device, and browser across all possible permutations are simply outside the scope of most organizations.

 A website aimed at program testing, aptly called the Software Testing Club made a request via the online blog for examples of poor bug reporting.
 Examples came pouring in, including “system is really slow” and the ever-popular “I just clicked and it crashed”.
 Error reporting on this scale is highly unlikely to result in website excellence!

 Bug identification requires specialist treatment

-Moreover, using such huge numbers of testers, which is far beyond the ability of even the largest organisation’s in-house teams, means that websites can be thoroughly tested within astonishingly short time spans – often over a weekend, minimising potential disruptions for customers and workers alike.
+Moreover, using such huge numbers of testers, which is far beyond the ability of even the largest organization’s in-house teams, means that websites can be thoroughly tested within astonishingly short time spans – often over a weekend, minimizing potential disruptions for customers and workers alike.